 This chapter introduces you to the "Aggregate Supply /Aggregate Demand" (or "AS/AD") model.
-This model builds on the model for Aggregate Expenditure (AE) presented in Chapter 9, using the broader term "aggregate demand" to include explicit attention to the potential problem of inflation.
+This model focuses explicitly on the potential problem of inflation.
 The chapter also adds in the role of aggregate supply by presenting an Aggregate Supply curve.
 The AS/AD model is then deployed to analyze various current and past events (such as changes in fiscal and monetary policy, supply shocks, and other changes) and examine their effects on the rate of inflation and output.
 The chapter reviews real-life examples of U.S. macroeconomic performance seen through the lens of the AS/AD model.
 It also compares the classical school, with their view of a stable full employment equilibrium, to the Keynesians with their view of a dynamically evolving economy.